 It made the wife eager and she inquired about it from her husband.
 He told her that they are pilgrims who pay a visit to the house of their Lord.
 The wife also wanted to see the House of Allah as she was excited that every day tons of Muslims rush for it.

 The husband told her that non-Muslims are forbidden to do so.
 Yet she was so motivated that she bought similar white clothes and insisted her husband join her.
 They both set off for Makkah.
 Fortunately, they weren’t stopped and were allowed to enter the Masjid Al Haram due to their get-up.

 When they saw the Holy Kaaba for the first time

-They could not un-noticed the blessings that were being descended on the Holy Kaaba.
+They could not un-notice the blessings that were being descended on the Holy Kaaba.
 Both converted to Islam immediately.
-Now the couple is living in Washington and is practicing Muslims.
+Now the couple is living in Washington and is practicing Muslim.